Paul Nicholson (businessman): Career

 After qualifying as a chartered accountant, he joined Vaux Breweries in 1965 and, from 1976 until 1999, he was Chairman of the Vaux Group, one of the most successful companies in the North East of England.

 He was Chairman of the Tyne and Wear Development Corporation throughout its existence (1987-1998) and also served as Chairman of the Northern Region of CBI (1977–1979), Chairman of the Brewers and Licensed Retailers Association, formerly the Brewers Society (1994–1996), and in 1995 he became the inaugural President of the Northeast Chamber of Commerce.
 He was Knighted in 1993 for 'Services to Industry and the Public in Northeast England'.
 He was appointed a Knight Commander of the Royal Victorian Order (KCVO) in 2011.

 In his youth he was a prominent amateur rider twice winning the Liverpool Foxhunters steeplechase in 1963 and 1965.
 Later he was President of the Coaching Club (1990–1997).

 In 1980 he was appointed High Sheriff of Durham and Lord Lieutenant in 1997.
-He has published an autobiography entitled "Brewer at Bay published by The Memoir Club".
+He published an autobiography entitled ‘Brewer at Bay’, published by The Memoir Club.